a-c-b/Getting-Cleaning-Data-Project/README.md

 ###  This is the project for the coursera course Getting and Cleaning Data.

-###  Loaded into this Repo are the following documents and files:
+###  Uploaded for this project, or available, are the following documents and files:

+#### In this Repo

         1) run_analysis.R script,
         2) a Read Me markdown document,
-        3) a Code book markdown document,
+        3) a Code book markdown document

+#### On coursera

-        4) and upload the final tidy data text file of the summarized results
+        4) an upload the final tidy data text file of the summarized results

+#### On demand

+        5) a .txt file of all the Feature observations with all the data assigned to each Subject for each Activity

 ###      Phase 1:
 ####     Load, clean, merge and name all the Test files first.